 Seventh Street near Vine Street

-Jan begins a full-time position at Procter and Gamble (P&G) research dentist at Winton Woods and Sharon Woods locations working on the development of chlorhexidine gluconate prescription mouthrinse and periodontal disease.
-She also worked part-time on Saturdays at the practice in the Carew Tower.
+Jan begins a full-time position at Procter and Gamble (P&G) as a research dentist at Winton Woods and Sharon Woods locations working on the development of chlorhexidine gluconate prescription mouthrinse and periodontal disease.
+She also worked part-time on the weekends at the practice.

 Larry purchases practice from Dr. Shannon in Suite 921 of the Carew Tower in downtown Cincinnati.
 He works both offices where they become busy enough for Jan to join the practice.
 (Carew Tower location stayed open for about 5 years.)